pococms/website/docs/technical-overview.md

 ### an individual page overrides the theme using pagetheme

-But sometimes you want to override the theme for one or more pages.
-You can do it on a per-page basis by using the `pagetheme`
+If you want to override the theme for one or more pages, you can do so on a per-page basis by using the `pagetheme`
 declaration:

 ##### file: **not-the-home-page.md**